- Download the Manticore Search Installer and run it. Follow the installation instructions.

 mysql -P9306 -h127.0.0.1

-Manticore team usually doesn't provide new version packages for old Linuxes (after end of life).
+The Manticore team typically does not provide new version packages for old Linuxes that have reached their end of life.
 If:

 - you are still using one